StefanMSchulz/StefanMSchulz/README.md

 ## Hi there 👋

-# About Me
+## About Me

-I'm Stefan, a Computer Science student at the University of Bonn focusing on Computer Vision and physics informed machine learning.
-I am interested in scene representation and realistic scene generation with interactive environments.
-Thus, most of my time is spent on learning and reading.
-Some of the topics I am currently anhancing my knowledge in are Reinforcement Learning, Computer Vision and Audio/NLP.
-I firmly believe that a combination of these will enable novel technologies and interactions with other humans, computers or even robots.
-If you are eager to learn more or get in touch, feel free to contact me :).
+I'm Stefan, a Computer Science PhD student at the University of Bonn focusing on Computer Graphics and Computer Vision.
+More precisely, my work evolves around Capture Stages, Differentiable scene Representation, Reconstruction, and Synthesis.
+Throughout my previous studies I was able to broaden my knowledge by working on robotics projects, medical informatics and physics informed machine learning.
+That way my bachelor thesis was about "Predicting AMD Stage and Visual Function from Drusen Ultrastructure" within the mdeical domain and my master thesis was about "Deep Learning accelerated Gradient Descent for Solving Partial Differential Equations".
+Currently, I am working towards a publication related to my master thesis, a publication on fluid dynamics and getting into reconstruction of human avatars.
+If you are interested to learn more about me and the topics, feel free to get in touch :).

-# Tech Stack
+## Tech Stack

 Frequently I use the following tech stack: